“If you’re an American expat living abroad, you still need to file your US tax returns.”

 Will I use Taxes For Expats again?

-Yes, I’ll use TFX again.
-US Taxes are complicated enough as it is but even more so if you’re an American resident living or working abroad.
+US Taxes are complicated enough as it is, but even more so if you’re an American resident living or working abroad.

-Readers at AnnieAndre.com get a special $50 dollar discount if you’re a new customer.
-Simply use code 50THANKYOU or click on this TaxesforExpat Link.
+Readers at AnnieAndre.com get a special $25 discount from TaxesforExpats if you’re a new client.